Markov-Dubins Interpolating Curves: Introduction

-where $\dot{z} = dz/dt$, $\ddot{z} = d^2z/dt^2$, and $\|\cdot\|$ is the Euclidean norm.
-By continuity, we clearly have $\|v_0\| = \|v_N\| = 1$.
-We further make the obvious assumption that $p_{i-1}\neq p_i$, $i=1,\ldots,N$.
-The special case of Problem~(P) with $N=1$ is the celebrated {\em Markov-Dubins problem}, a solution curve of which is referred to as {\em Markov-Dubins path}, which turns out to be a concatenation of circular subarcs and a straight line, as proved by Lester Eli Dubins~\cite{Dubins1957} in 1957, although the problem was first posed and some instances studied by Andrey Andreyevich Markov~\cite{Markov1889, KreNud1977} in 1889---which explains the term "Markov-Dubins path."
+The special case of Problem~(P) with $N=1$ is the celebrated {\em Markov--Dubins problem}, a solution curve of which is referred to as {\em Markov--Dubins path}, which turns out to be a concatenation of circular subarcs and a straight line, as proved by Lester Eli Dubins~\cite{Dubins1957} in 1957, although the problem was first posed and some instances studied by Andrey Andreyevich Markov~\cite{Markov1889, KreNud1977} in 1889---which explains the term ``Markov--Dubins path."
 Suppose that a circular arc is represented by $C$ and a straight line segment by $S$.
 Dubins' elegant result asserts that the sequence of concatenated arcs in such a shortest path can be of type $CSC$, $CCC$, or a subset thereof.

-We have recently studied an optimal control formulation of the Markov-Dubins problem and reproduced Dubin's result using optimal control theory and perturbation techniques~\cite[Theorem~1]{Kaya2017}, as was also done with slightly different approaches, in~\cite{BoiCerLeb1991, SusTan1991}.
-The study in \cite{Kaya2017} has presented the following additional contributions. \begin{itemize} \item Abnormal control solutions (i.e., when the multiplier of the objective functional is zero) do exist and are characterized as curves of either type $CC$ or $C$~\cite[Lemmas~5 and 7 and Corollaries~1 and 2]{Kaya2017}. \item Any feasible path of the types listed in Dubins' 1957 result is a stationary solution, i.e., that these feasible paths satisfy the maximum principle (or the necessary conditions of optimality)~\cite[Theorem~2]{Kaya2017}. \item Exploiting the structure of the optimal solution and using arc parameterization techniques~\cite{KayNoa1996, KayNoa2003, MauBueKimKay2005}, a numerical method has been proposed and illustrated via examples~\cite[Section~5]{Kaya2017}. \end{itemize} For a survey of the other studies related to the Markov-Dubins problem, see \cite{Kaya2017}.
+We have recently studied an optimal control formulation of the Markov--Dubins problem and reproduced Dubins' result using optimal control theory and perturbation techniques~\cite[Theorem~1]{Kaya2017}, as was also done with slightly different approaches, in~\cite{BoiCerLeb1991, SusTan1991}.
+The study in \cite{Kaya2017} has presented the following additional contributions. \begin{itemize} \item Abnormal optimal control solutions (when the optimal multiplier of the objective functional is zero) do exist and are characterized as curves of either type $CC$ or type $C$~\cite[Lemmas~5 and 7 and Corollaries~1 and 2]{Kaya2017}. \item Any feasible path of the types listed in Dubins' 1957 result is a stationary solution, i.e., that these feasible paths satisfy the maximum principle (or the necessary conditions of optimality)~\cite[Theorem~2]{Kaya2017}. \item Exploiting the structure of the optimal solution and using arc parameterization techniques~\cite{KayNoa1996, KayNoa2003, MauBueKimKay2005}, a numerical method has been proposed and illustrated via examples~\cite[Section~5]{Kaya2017}, including the abnormal case. \end{itemize} For a survey of the other studies related to the Markov--Dubins problem, see \cite{Kaya2017}.